Amrtamer711/GPT-2-From-Scratch/README.md

 where x in ```--nproc_per_node=x``` should be the number of GPUs you have available.

 ## Results Analysis
-To evaluate the model and comare it to the original versions of GPT 2 and GPT 3, run the ```benchmark.ipynb``` notebook.
+To evaluate the model and compare it to the original versions of GPT 2 and GPT 3, run the ```benchmark.ipynb``` notebook.
+It will extract the latest log in the log file.

 ### Notes:
 - These were the exact parameters I used to produce these results, in order to replicate the conditions of GPT 2, but it seems that slightly more aggressive training would produce better results.